-The suggested emission standards for new vehicles will contribute to the Council's Climate Emergency Action Plan and commitment to improve air quality.
-They are the same standards as those referenced in the DfT's 2020 Clean Air Zone Framework - Annex A, Clean Air Zone minimum classes and standards.
+The suggested emission standards for new vehicles will contribute to the Council's Climate

+Emergency Action Plan and commitment to improve air quality.
+They are the same standards as those referenced in the Department for Transport's 2020 Clean Air Zone Framework - Annex A, Clean Air Zone minimum classes and standards.